-Dear Chair Murray, Chairwoman Granger, Vice Chair Collins and Ranking Member DeLauro:
+Dear Chair Murray, Chair Granger, Vice Chair Collins and Ranking Member DeLauro:

 The members of the Community Development Bankers Association (CDBA), the national trade association for the CDFI bank sector, strongly urge you to continue bipartisan support of the US Department of the Treasury's Community Development Financial Institutions (CDFI) Fund.
-Specifically, we urge you appropriate at least \$500 million for the CDFI Fund in FY 2024, including a \$50 million allocation for the Bank Enterprise Award (BEA) Program.
-The request for the CDFI Fund represents a necessary increase in funding over levels approved in the FY 2023 appropriations act, and it is justified by the significant demand and over subscription of the programs.
-The Biden Administration's budget proposes only \$341 million for the CDFI Fund, a modest increase which does not begin to meet the needs of the underserved communities it supports.
+Specifically, we ask you to support at least \$341 million for the CDFI Fund in FY 2025, including a \$40 million allocation for the Bank Enterprise Award (BEA) Program.
+The topline request for the CDFI Fund represents a necessary increase in funding over levels approved in the FY 2024 appropriations act, and it is justified by the significant demand and over subscription of the programs.
+The Biden Administration's budget proposes only \$325 million for the CDFI Fund, a modest increase which does not begin to meet the needs of the underserved communities it supports.

-The \$500 million request in CDFI funding is modest relative to the size and scope of the regulated depository CDFI industry.
-According to 2021 data, regulated CDFIs alone hold approximately \$307 billion in total assets, and we estimate total industry assets (including loan funds and venture capital funds) to be close to \$340 billion.1 The \$500 million request therefore represents an extremely modest percentage of total CDFI industry assets.
-This capital, however, is critically important to the communities CDFIs serve.
-The monies will leverage up to 12-times the \$1 billion in private capital (or \$12 billion) that will be channeled to local businesses, nonprofits, and others to help vulnerable communities.
+The \$341 million request in CDFI funding is modest relative to the size and scope of the CDFI industry.
+According to the Federal Reserve Board of New York, as of Q1 2023, 1,487 CDFIs collectively held approximately \$452 billion in total assets.
+These monies are critically important: The \$341 million will leverage up to 12-times its initial value in private capital and be channeled to local businesses, nonprofits, and others to help vulnerable communities.